kuwadikadun/api_laravel10_crudnakses/README.md

 php artisan serve
 ```

-8. Run artisan serve in port 8001 for turn on the interface web.
+8. Run artisan serve in port 8001 in different terminal for turn on the interface web.

 ```bash
 php artisan serve --port=8001